Bose polarons as relativistic Unruh-DeWitt detectors: Entanglement harvesting from Bose-Einstein condensates

 \acknowledgements

 The authors thank Marcos Morote Balboa for verifying computations.
-We thank also Helmut Strobel, Brian Bostwick, Fabian Isler, Alberto Sartori for scrutinizing the experimental feasibility, and Iacopo Carusotto, Silke Weinfurtner, and Sergi Nadal-Gisbert for valuable comments improving the manuscript.
+We thank Matteo Zaccanti for a crucial information about Feshbach resonances and also Helmut Strobel, Brian Bostwick, Fabian Isler, Alberto Sartori for scrutinizing the experimental feasibility, and Iacopo Carusotto, Silke Weinfurtner, Patricia Ribes-Metidieri, and Sergi Nadal-Gisbert for valuable comments that improved the manuscript.
 TRP is thankful for financial support from the Olle Engkvist Foundation (no.225-0062).
 Nordita is partially supported by Nordforsk.
 This work was made possible by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).

 \onecolumngrid